 Second, more choices have become available to regular people.
 Media theorist Joshua Meyrowitz’s conception of the “generalized elsewhere” refers to the possibility of freeing human’s social relationships from physical locations because the other places and other social relationships become available.

 Third, more information not only gives us the choice to change something, but it can make us less xenophobic towards other people, other cultures, other countries.
 New information technologies can make visible things which were invisible and marginalised before.

 There are examples of how censorship regulates the availability of information to maintain the invisibility of some social groups, which makes them marginal.
-So we cannot forget that increase of availability of information does not bring about total freedom, there are a lot of mechanism invented by humans to decrease the availability of certain types of information, or information about certain topics or groups.
+So we cannot forget that increased availability of information does not bring about total freedom.
+There are many mechanisms invented by humans to decrease the availability of certain types of information, or information about certain topics or groups.

 On the other hand, access to information does not mean that this information will be perceived, analysed, evaluated, and used.
 Along with big list of positive effects of information availability, there is the problem of information overload.
 This problem can be explained with the Goldilocks Law of inverted U-curve: